VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 Level 2 is your opportunity to **show what you know** about model building!
 We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.

-## However, when building your model, you must:
+## When building your model, you must:

-- Utilize a random 80/20 train/test split to train the model (note that you will use the test set in Level 3)
+- Utilize a random 80/20 train/test split to train the model (Note that you will use the test set in Level 3)

-- **Comment on every major component of your program.** part of our grading process will be on how thorough and understandable your commenting is
+- **Comment on every major component of your program.** Part of our grading process will involve an assessment of how thorough and understandable your commenting is.

 ## Though the following components are not required, excellent submissions will: